therob3000/comicpress-manager/readme.txt

 == Installation ==

 Copy the comicpress_manager.php file to your wp-content/plugins/ directory and activate it.
+Note that ComicPress Manager requires PHP 5.1 or above, and you may receive errors upon activation if you don't have it installed.

 == License ==